IARCbioinfo/needlestack/README.md

  - Add the previous tools to your path (executables are assumed to be respectively called `samtools`, `Rscript` and `mpileup2readcounts`)
  - Optionally, the bioconductor packages required for the alignments plots (see the Detailed description section)

 You can avoid installing all the external software by using [Docker](https://www.docker.com) or [Singularity](http://singularity.lbl.gov).
 See the [IARC-nf](https://github.com/IARCbioinfo/IARC-nf) repository for more information.
+Warning: the docker/singularity containers don't include the bioconductor packages needed to plot alignments.

 To use needlestack without nextflow, in addition to the previous tools, download the files in this [bin](https://github.com/IARCbioinfo/needlestack/tree/gabriela_cpp/bin) directory and add them to your path.
 See the Usage section to run needlestack without nextflow.